andre487/feed-validator/README.md

 ### noColors
 Don't use colors in report.
 Can be passed from command line: `--no-colors` and from config file: `noColors: true`.

+### noShowFeed
+Don't show the feed's xml content in the report.
+Can be passed from command line: `--no-showfeed` and from config file: `noShowFeed: true`.

 ### suppress
 You can suppress some messages by defining objects that contains fields to match in config file.